Characterizing Web Search in The Age of Generative AI: Internal External Knowledge

-\xhdr{Search engines differ in how much they rely on internal \vs external knowledge.} \Cref{fig:num_links} shows the number of links per query for different datasets and search engines.
-The figure shows vast differences in reliance on internal knowledge.
-For instance, for US, the median number of links averaged over all datasets for \gptnormal is $0$ as compared to $9$ for \aio.
-The second GPT model, \gptsearch, retrieves the second lowest number of links.
-The median number of links averaged over all the datasets for the US is $4$.
+\Cref{fig:num_links} shows the number of links per query for different datasets and search engines.
+The figure shows \textbf{vast differences in reliance on external knowledge.} For instance, the median number of links averaged over all datasets for \gptnormal is $0$ as compared to $9$ for \aio. \gptsearch retrieves the second-lowest number of links.
+The median number of links averaged over all the datasets is $4$.

 The reliance on external links is query-specific.
-While the median number of links for the \aio model is similar to the median number of links for \organic ($9$ vs. $10$), they differ sharply at the extremes.
+While the median number of links for \aio is similar to the median number of links for \organic ($9$ \vs $10$), they differ sharply at the extremes.
 At the $10^{\text{th}}$ percentile, \aio retrieves fewer links ($0.6$ \vs $10$), while at the $90^{\text{th}}$ percentile, it retrieves far more ($17$ \vs $10$).
-In other words, \organic search is effectively fixed at 10 results, whereas \aio adaptively decides how many web pages to retrieve.
+In other words, \organic search is effectively fixed at $10$ results, whereas \aio adaptively decides how many web pages to retrieve.

-We analyze the queries where \aio retrieved very few, \eg two or fewer web pages ($15\%$ of AIOs).
-Many of these are short, fact-seeking questions that ask for a specific piece of information without requiring extensive reasoning (\eg ``what is alabama state university motto'', ``Where is the capital of South Korea?''').
-The results show that \textit{for certain query forms like intransient, well-accepted facts, generative search can retrieve the information from the model's internal knowledge, potentially saving the effort} spent in retrieving 10 \organic search results, and the effort on the users' part to process them.
-This, of course, would come at the cost of serendipity and risk of hallucinations.
+We analyze queries for which the \aio retrieved more than $30$ web pages (about $2\%$ of all queries).
+These queries tend to be open-ended in nature, \eg ``What jobs will AI agents replace?'' and ``How can I calm down myself''.
+On the other hand, queries where \aio retrieved very few, \eg $2$ or fewer web pages ($15\%$ of AIOs) tend to be short and fact-seeking, \eg ``what is alabama state university motto'', ``Where is the capital of South Korea?'').
+The results show that \textit{for static, well-accepted facts, generative search can potentially retrieve the information from the model's internal knowledge, saving the effort} spent in retrieving $10$ \organic search results, and the effort on the users' part to process them.
+We now explore this potential in more detail.

-We analyze the queries for which the \aio retrieved more than 30 web pages (about $2\%$ of all queries).
-These queries tend to be more open-ended in nature.
-Examples include ``What jobs will AI agents replace?'' and ``How can I calm down myself''.